rivertolson/rustlibraries-argparser/README.md

 `[("a", "3")]`

-The purpose of ParsedArgs is to assist in further logic parsing of the flags and arguments.
+The purpose of ParsedArgs is to assist in further logic processing of the flags and arguments.
 It is possible that the second String in the tuple is empty, as flags are not required to take options.
 In this case, the second String will be `""`.

 ## Rules for the parser
-- Flags and and arguments/commands can only be used once.
+- Flags and arguments/commands can only be used once.
 - Flags that do take options can only take one option.
-- Cannot pass in flags or arguments/commands that aren't already specified.
+- Cannot pass in flags or arguments/commands that weren't created with the Parser.

 The parser will display the help function and end the program if the arguments passes in do not follow the rules.

 The following examples will not work:

 - `program_name -a -a`
-- `program_name -a option1 option2` (option2 will be treated like an argument/command)
+- `program_name -a option1 option2` (option2 will be treated like an argument/command, not an option for the `-a` flag)
-- `program_name -b` (Only if the -b flag wasn't specified before)
+- `program_name -b` (Only if the -b flag wasn't created with the parser)